SEASONS NOW

-It’s been 300 years since the publication of Antonio Vivaldi’s universally admired and beloved concerto cycle, The Four Seasons.
-In celebration, ETHEL is bringing its own signature enthusiasm and virtuosity to what will be an exuberant party.
-With deep delight, we have invited four contemporary composers to each write a Season of their own to stand alongside Vivaldi’s masterful work.
-Ching-chu Hu, Layale Chaker, Leilehua Lanzilotti and Jerod Impichchaachaaha’ Tate contribute exciting, powerful, stylish new pieces to the concerto repertoire, each honoring the genius and spirit of the original.
+With deep delight, ETHEL has invited four contemporary composers to each write a “Season” of their own to stand alongside Vivaldi’s masterpiece.
+Ching-chu Hu, Layale Chaker, Leilehua Lanzilotti and Daniel Bernard Roumain will premiere exciting, powerful, stylish new pieces, each honoring the genius and spirit of the original.

-Vivaldi’s music is itself heard in colorful, adept treatments by the members of ETHEL.
+Vivaldi’s music is itself heard in colorful, adept new arrangements by the members of ETHEL.
 With joy and panache, the original masterpieces are brought into conversation with contemporary musical idioms.
-A treat for listeners of all ages and backgrounds, this program promises to extend Vivaldi’s legacy across cultures and well into the future!
+A treat for listeners of all ages and backgrounds, SEASONS NOW promises to extend Vivaldi’s legacy across cultures and well into the future!

 Ching-chu Hu is an award-winning composer whose work seamlessly blends traditional and contemporary elements, creating a unique and evocative musical language.
 Born in Iowa to Chinese immigrant parents, Hu’s compositions are marked by cultural duality and emotional depth.
 He has been commissioned by prestigious ensembles such as the Philadelphia Orchestra and has received numerous accolades, including residencies at Yaddo and the MacDowell Colony.
 As a Professor of Music at Denison University, Hu is also an accomplished pianist, conductor, and mentor.
 His music often explores themes of memory, identity, and human connection, resonating deeply with audiences worldwide.